 The network effect is important because the value of the network grows exponentially while the cost might increase linearly.
 Network effects are mechanisms in a product or a business where every new user makes the product/services/experience more valuable to every other user.

-In recent times, when everything has gone digital, the network effect has emerged to be the major defence mechanism in business.
-Whereas in the past, the business listed many ways to create defensibility, such as government regulations regarding taxes, money exchange, individuality, permissions, favourable locations for setting up new ventures, etc. In the digital world, these mechanisms are ineffective; that’s why network effects have become a revolutionary change in the new era of digitalisation.
+In recent times, when everything has gone digital, the network effect has emerged to be the major defense mechanism in business.
+Whereas in the past, the business listed many ways to create defensibility, such as government regulations regarding taxes, money exchange, individuality, permissions, favourable locations for setting up new ventures, etc. In the digital world, these mechanisms are ineffective; that’s why network effects have become a revolutionary change in the new era of digitalization.

 In the past few decades, 70% of the value created in the technology industry has been due to network effects.
 When we talk about any new venture, growth is important to take it to new heights.
 Once a business is set up with good competitive advantages, its value increases linearly as the revenue increases.
 This is incredible progress but not the best.
 If the business moves past competitive advantages to true defensibility to protect the venture, its value will grow exponentially as its revenue increases.